Yoku's Island Express

-Yoku's Island Express is a platforming pinball adventure video game developed by Swedish studio Villa Gorilla and published by Team17.
-The studio's debut project, the game was released in May 2018 for Windows, Nintendo Switch, PlayStation 4 and Xbox One.
+Yoku's Island Express is a platform pinball adventure game developed by Swedish studio Villa Gorilla and published by Team17.
+The studio's debut project, the game was released in May 2018 for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 A version was released for Amazon Luna in October 2020.

 In Yoku's Island Express, players control Yoku, a dung beetle, who becomes a postmaster as he arrives at a fictional island of Mokumana.
 The player is tasked with saving the island from a looming calamity, as the island's deity figure is attacked.